Mom, son plead guilty in man's killing over lottery ticket

 Prosecutors say Staples was with Pinckney at his residence in September 2015 when she became aware that he had a winning scratch-off lottery ticket.
 She called her son, who arrived soon after and stabbed and bludgeoned Pinckney to death.

 The mother and son later went to a nearby convenience store to cash the ticket.
+Officials declined to release the amount the winning ticket was worth.

 Most Read Stories